 - To taste Salt, pepper and garlic powder, onion powder, cayenne pepper

 - Chop onions and peppers and place in crockpot

-- Brown pork, season meat, drain, cool and put in crockpot
+- Brown pork, add salt and pepper, drain, cool and put in crockpot

 - Cut bacon into small pieces, cook, drain, cool, and put in crockpot

 - Drain tomatoes and add to the crockpot

 Note: If I were to make it again, I would probably use 200g of peppers and onions and 1.5 the meat to make it less carbs.
 Also, I might consider adding spices individually to reduce the carbs.
 If you aren’t heavily concerned with carbs, feel free to add even more vegetables.
 Also, if your just making it for yourself, add as much cayenne pepper as you wish.
 In my case I make it medium and then add more heat so my wife still eats it

 Useful for set it and a forget it meals where you place all the items into the crockpot and let it rip!
 Most crockpots use a ceramic, dishwasher safe bowl that’s heated from the outside to a low temperature which allows the ingredients to simmer for hours.

 |Vidalia Chop Wizard